RobinBertilsson/currency-exchange/README.md

 The way the service works is via two primary API endpoints. `convert` and `history` (they're both public, meaning not protected by any authentication or such, not even proper CORS configuration, which would be prefered in a production environment).

-The `convert` endpoint is basically accepting a currency to convert from, the amount and a currency to convert to, then returns the amount.
+The `convert` endpoint is basically accepting a currency to convert from, the amount and a currency to convert into, then returns the amount.
 It's fetching the exchange rate histories from the database, based on the parameters specified above.

 The `history` endpoint returns historic exchange rate for a given currency, in this example it's used to visualize it inside a line chart.